bqka/sem5/eco/Green, White Revolution and NEP.md

 ---

+## 🥛 **White Revolution (New Dairy Development Strategy)**

+The **White Revolution**, also known as the new strategy for dairy development, began in India with the launch of **Operation Flood in 1970**.
+Its main objective was to achieve a rapid increase in **milk production** and to create a nationwide system for milk procurement, processing, and distribution.

+---

+# **Key Components**
+ The strategy was based on the use of:
+- **Dairy Cooperatives:** Formation of village-level milk producers’ cooperatives to collect and market milk in an organized manner.
+- **Modern Dairy Technology:** Use of improved cattle breeds, artificial insemination, veterinary services, cattle feed, and modern processing and pasteurization facilities.

+---

+# **Effects of the White Revolution**

+The effects can be grouped into **Economic Effects** and **Sociological Impact**.

+## **1. Economic Effects**

+The two most important economic effects were a sharp rise in milk production and an expansion of the dairy industry.

+- **Increase in Milk Production:**
+    There was a significant rise in India’s milk production after Operation Flood.
+    _India became the largest milk producer in the world._
+    - **Initial Focus:** In the early stages, the main gains were concentrated in states like **Gujarat, Punjab, and Haryana** where cooperatives were strong.
+    - **Second Phase:** In the later phases, the revolution spread to other states, improving production of milk and milk products while maintaining the growth already achieved in leading states.
+- **Expansion of Dairy Infrastructure:**
+    The rapid increase in production was supported by modern dairy plants, chilling centers, cold-storage chains, and veterinary health services.
+    The organized dairy sector, including **AMUL**, expanded rapidly.

+---

+## **2. Sociological Impact**

+The White Revolution raised the level of income in the rural sector by providing farmers with daily cash income from milk sales.
+However, it also had two notable features:

+- **Reduction of Rural Poverty but Unequal Gains:**
+    Although rural incomes increased, the benefits were not evenly distributed.
+    - Farmers with better cattle breeds and more resources benefitted more.
+    - Small and marginal farmers sometimes lacked access to quality inputs.
+- **Regional Disparities:**
+    The development was uneven across regions—a result of shifting from a policy of “some support everywhere” to “intensive support in selected areas.”
+    Differences in cooperative strength, veterinary services, fodder availability, and access to technology led to varying rates of growth among states.

+---

+# **Criticism of the White Revolution**

+- In its initial stages, it benefited mainly cooperative-dominant regions; progress in backward and tribal areas was slow.
+- A large percentage of farmers still lack access to quality fodder, veterinary services, and improved cattle breeds.
+- Average milk yield per animal remains lower than in many advanced dairy-producing countries.
+- Issues such as inadequate cold-chain facilities and fluctuating market prices continue to affect farmers.

+---
 ## 🏛️ New Industrial Policy (NEP) 1991

 The government announced a New Industrial Policy on **July 24, 1991**, marking a sharp departure from the Industrial Policy Resolution of 1956.
 Its basic philosophy was summed up as **"Continuity with change"**.